- Paulo Moura — Mensagem

 Moacyr Marques worked as a renowned session musician in Brazil for the likes of Dom Um Romão, Chico Buarque, Guio de Moraes and Elizeth Cardoso, and internationally with Henry Mancini, Samy Davis Jr., Nelson Riddle, Billy Eckstine, Sarah Vaughan and others.

 The excellent Jazz & Bossa Nova, recorded with Zequinha on piano, Artur Barbosa on bass and Wilson das Neves on drums, was Moacyr Marques’ debut in 1960.
 Four more very fine albums were to follow under his name until 1962 including A Você Debutante, Samba 40 Graus, No Balanço do Samba and Samba Geléia.
 All were recorded with his group of alternating members of the Orquestra da Rede Globo de Televisão, occasionally featuring vocals by Edgardo Luis, Humberto Garin, Geraldo Ney and Rhair Vieira.
-In 1964, the uncredited Conjunto Bembossa released an album named Birimbau Sambas, with several songs being original recordings from Samba 40 Graus, compiled with other songs by Zito Righi.
+In 1964, the uncredited Conjunto Bembossa released the album Birimbau Sambas, with several songs being original recordings from Samba 40 Graus, compiled with other songs by Zito Righi.

 Playlist Moacyr Marques ‘Bijú’